redox-os/website/content/news/this-month-251031.md

 - (drivers) Wildan Mubarok updated the example driver to use the `redox-scheme`, `redox-daemon` and `redox-event` libraries (up-to-date driver)
 - (drivers) Jeremy Soller implemented timeouts in the AHCI driver to ignore infinite loop bugs and allow boot to continue
 - (drivers) Jeremy Soller implemented an unique log file per-driver
-- (drivers) AArch Angel implemented AML evaluation exposure in the ACPI scheme to allow interaction with AML methods
+- (drivers) AArch Angel implemented AML evaluation exposure in the ACPI scheme to allow drivers to use AML functions

 ## System Improvements